keltia/fetiche-rs/README.md

 More information on its internal design in [Engine README.md](engine/README.md).

+There is also the beginning of a job/task description DSL to describe and submit jobs.

 > NOTE: this is a fast-changing WIP.

 ### Formats (managed in the `fetiche-formats` crate)